mahavedalla/mahavedalla/docs/questions/nibbana/what-are-the-attributes-of-nibbana.md

-# What are the attributes of Nibbāna?
+Question: What are the attributes of Nibbāna?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -